realpython/python-basics-exercises/README.md

 Alternatively, you can download the entire repository as a `.zip` file from the repository's [homepage](https://github.com/realpython/python-basics-exercises) using the green "Clone or download" button in the top right hand corner, or by [clicking here](https://github.com/realpython/python-basics-exercises/archive/master.zip).

-## Running the Code Examples
+## Running the Solutions & Code Examples

-To run the code examples, first make sure you have Python 3 installed on your machine.
+To run the solution code and code examples, first make sure you have Python 3 installed on your machine.
 If you need help installing Python 3, check out our [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/).

 Example: To run the `3-store-a-variable.py` exercise, type `python3 3-store-a-variable.py` into your terminal.
 Here's how that looks, with output: